visgl/deck.gl/docs/developer-guide/custom-layers/composite-layers.md

        */
       props.data.forEach((object, index) => {
         for (const timestamp of object.timestamps) {
-          // `getSubLayerDatum` decorates each datum with a reference to the original object and index subLayerData.push(this.getSubLayerDatum({
+          // `getSubLayerRow` decorates each data row for the sub layer with a reference to the original object and index subLayerData.push(this.getSubLayerRow({
             timestamp
           }, object, index));
         }